Zinc Supplementation And Immune Boosting

 Add Zinc to Your Diet

 Your body does not store excess zinc so it must be consumed regularly as part of your food intake or as a supplement.
 Meats, seafood, dairy products, nuts, legumes, and whole grains offer relatively high levels of this mineral.
 Oysters contain more zinc per serving than any other food with crab and lobster also being significant sources of this essential mineral.
-Pumpkin seeds are a great natural snack high in zinc that are also good in the fall for the prevention of parasites.
+Pumpkin seeds are a healthy snack high in zinc that also prevents parasites.